tomaszpolanski/fast_flutter_driver/example/README.md

 ### Enable desktop builds

-Last tested version of Flutter that works with this repo is `1.19.0-4.1.pre`:
+Latest tested version of Flutter that works with this repo is `1.19.0-4.1.pre`:
   * **Important**: Use `version` otherwise desktop won't be picked up: `1.19.0-4.1.pre`

 #### Linux